abrahamgue05/Learning_C_Language/Projects/Project.md

 # Projects

 It is said that the best way to learn is through practice, which is exactly what this section is for.
-Here, I will be working on various projects, starting with the one below:
+Here, I will be working on various projects, such as:

 ## GUI Calculator

-- **Homework:** Teacher asked for a GUI calculator C.
+- **Why:** School homework.

-- **How:** I am going to use some videos only.
+- **How:** YouTube videos due to the lack of time.

 - **Tools:** ```libclipboard```.